CMHAAorg/cmhaa-website/site/content/_index.md

       feels safe to talk about their mental health at work - including leaders at all levels.
   - type: our_members
-    our_members_title: Our members
+    our_members_title: Our founding members
-    our_members_description: Our members are leading a movement for positive change across Australia, and the world, as a part of the CMHA Global network.
+    our_members_description: We are grateful for the support of our 15 founding members, united by a commitment to share openly and work collaboratively, so that better, more sustainable mental health outcomes can be achieved for more people.
     member:
       - our_member_image: img/aia_corporate_logo_rgb.png
         our_member_link: http://www.aia.com.au/